 - Property Tenure - Whether your property is a Freehold property OR a Leasehold property, can often impact the cost.

-- Shared Ownership Schemes - If there is a shared ownership scheme involved in the sale of your house, this can often increase the solicitors legal fees to deal with the added paperwork and complexities involved.
+- Shared Ownership Schemes - If there is a shared ownership scheme involved in the sale of your house, this can often increase the solicitors charges to deal with the added paperwork and complexities involved.

 - Mortgage Redemption - Some solicitors can charge an additional fee when a mortgage settlement is involved in the sale of your house or property.

-Why are Solicitors Fees for Selling a Property, less than for Buying a Property?
+Why are Solicitors Prices for Selling a Property, less than for Buying a Property?

 As a seller, your duties aren’t as extensive as the buyers.
 However, that doesn’t make them any less important.
-You should always get a solicitor to agree on fees in writing before you start anything.
+You should always get a solicitor to agree on their charges in writing before you start anything.
 You can find a good solicitor by getting recommendations from people you know, searching online and reading reviews online.
-However, using a conveyancing fees comparison site will allow you to see things more clearly and will allow you to find the right solicitor, at the right price to sell your property.
+However, using a comparison site will allow you to see things more clearly and will allow you to find the right solicitor, at the right price to sell your home.

 Calculate the Legal Cost of Selling a House